sensoworks/docs/docs/platform/platform-architecture.md

 The SaaS Sensoworks solution, is deployed inside a dedicated AWS account and uses Kubernetes (EKS in AWS) as the runtime environment.

-Telemetry data are instead stored in an “external” (also dedicated) MongoDB Atlas BigData DB, deployed inside the same AWS region where the Sensoworks platform resides.
+Telemetry data are instead stored in an “external” MongoDB Atlas BigData DB, deployed inside the same AWS region where the Sensoworks platform resides.

 AWS, EKS, and MongoDB Atlas guarantee many of the reliability, security and scalability requirements a modern application has to have.